 Due to Alaska's geographical attributes, oyster farmers are exploring different setups for processing and getting their oysters to market.
-They are investing significant efforts and funds to achieve automated processing capacity and efficient and safe transportation to markets and consumers.
+They are committing resources to develop automated processing capabilities and to ensure efficient and safe transportation to markets and consumers.

-Small-scale farms process their oysters manually or semi-automatically, usually on their on-site working platforms, and package them on ice, freshly ready to be transported and delivered.
+Small-scale farms process their oysters manually or semi-automatically, usually on their on-site working platforms, package them on ice for transport and delivery.

-As part of Seagrove Oyster's strategy, substantial investments are being made into processing facilities, cold storage capacity, packaging, gear and automation that are currently at over capacity.
+As part of Seagrove Oyster's strategy, substantial investments are being made in processing facilities, cold storage capacity, packaging, gear and automation that are currently creating bottlenecks.

 The idea is to be technically and technologically ready and as efficient as possible for once the farm site is scaled and market demands increase.